 Ontario is the fourth sunniest province in the country and has an abundance of space for solar – so let’s not waste our awesome natural resources!

-The page is broken into simple sections so you can easily find information about incentive & rebate programs, utility information, and local solar panel companies – depending on what you’re looking for.
+The page is broken into simple sections so you can easily find information about incentive & rebate programs, utility information, and relevant policies – depending on what you’re looking for.

 You can read from top to bottom, or simply click on a section to skip to it below: